NNPDF/nnpdf/doc/validphys2/guide.md

 ```

 This will first enter the "*with_cuts*" namespace (thus setting
-`use_cuts=False` for the action), and then loop over all the theories,
+`use_cuts="nocuts"` for the action), and then loop over all the
-pdfs, experiments and datasets inside each experiment (note that when
+theories, pdfs, experiments and datasets inside each experiment (note
-used as a namespace specification, `experiment` refers to the list of
+that when used as a namespace specification, `experiment` refers to
-datasets it contains).
+the list of datasets it contains).

 The order over which the looping is done is significative: For one the
 outer specifications must set all the variables required for the inner